structix-cli/structix/docs/docs/cli-commands/ops/destroy/cluster.md

 ## Arguments

--   This command does not take any arguments.
+-   This command does not take any additional arguments.

 ## Options

--   This command currently has no options.
+This command currently has no options.

 ## Examples